opcaic/docs/intro/installation-instructions.rst

 ###########################

 This article describes how to install the OPCAIC platform on a new machine.
 This text assumes a Linux based hosts, however, it should be possible to adapt it for Windows hosts.
+The machine should have at least 4 GB of RAM and 2 Core CPU, and 20GB of disk space.
+Additional requirements on the machine(s) depend on the games that the platform should be able to support.

 The OPCAIC platform consists of three main components: